-- 1. Exhibits knowledge of the elements related to navigation and ATC radar services. - 2.
+- 1. Exhibits knowledge of the elements related to radio navigation and ATC radar services. - 2.
 Demonstrates the ability to use an airborne electronic navigation system. - 3.
 Locates the gyroplane's position using the navigation system. - 4.
-Intercepts and tracks a given course radial or bearing, as appropriate. - 5.
-Recognizes and describes the indication of station or waypoint passage, if appropriate. - 6.
+Intercepts and tracks a given course, radial, or bearing as appropriate. - 5.
+Recognizes and describes the indication of station or way point passage as appropriate. - 6.
 Recognizes signal loss and takes appropriate action. - 7.
 Uses proper communication procedures when utilizing ATC radar services. - 8.
-Maintains the appropriate altitude, ± 200 feet and headings, $\pm 15^{\circ}$.
+Maintains the appropriate altitude, $\pm$ 100 feet and headings $\pm$ 10°.